Tokens - Migrate Portal Specific Namespaces to Global Namespaces

 FAQ

-Q: What happens if I do nothing?
+Q: What happens if I take no action?

 Q: Is this change reversible?